AkramWazien/Portfolio/C/projects/UART/README.md

 Date: I forgot

-This project is just a simple communication
+This project is just a simple ADC reader that reads an external potentiometer and outputs the result on serial monitor.